aditiaravind/EEG_emotion_analysis/README.md

 Also, each notebook saves results into excel sheets as a table of accuracies and F1 scores, showing the scores for each  (Dimensionality reduction mode, ML model) pair.

+# Extra Comments

+- I also have a couple MATLAB codes that I used as help/inspiration (?) for the feature extraction functions
+- The notebooks are sometimes needlessly detailed... (as was asked of me).